imdrasil/jennifer.cr/README.md

 So even a patch version change could bring a lot of new stuff.

 If there is a branch for the next release - it will be removed 1 month after the release.
-So please use them only as a hotfix or for experiments or contibution.
+So please use them only as a hotfix or for experiments or contribution.

-### Test
+### Test tips

 The fastest way to rollback all changes in the DB after test case is by using a transaction.
 So add: